-Bones: Carol Saroyan zigzags between this and Da Chief.
+Bones: Camille Saroyan zigzags between this and Da Chief.
 Clark Edison tends to act as this when he's in an episode.

 Buffy the Vampire Slayer: This happens a few times, generally due to magic addling people's minds.
 One example is in season 5 where Glory is using magic to obscure the fact that she and Ben share the same body.
 Only Spike, who's not human, is immune to the magic, and tries to explain to the heroes what's going on: everyone else is unable to understand what he's saying, bizarrely misinterprets him or ignores or forgets immediately.
 After Spike tries to explain that Ben and Glory share a body, which all saw the proof of, others (affected by the spell) make statements like "So, we think Ben and Glory have a connection, but what kind?" eventually leading Spike to say in frustration, "Is everyone here very stoned?"
 Eventually Spike realizes why he is the only one who can remember that Ben and Glory share a body, but that is no help in getting the humans to comprehend him.
 In a non-magical example, Rona seemed to think she was the only one of this among everyone in Sunnydale.

 Troy points out how the air conditioning unit takes themselves just a tad too seriously.
 When they discover one of their number killed their former leader, they prepare to lead him to a secret fridge but Troy yells "No!
 He killed someone!
 Take him to the police!
 What is wrong with you guys?"

 Corner Gas: Has Lacey, although the title passes to Brent or Karen occasionally.